HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="video-preload-usage.png",
   caption="Video preload usage",
-  description="A column chart showing the preload attribute is not used on 57.6% of desktop videos and 59.5% of mobile videos.
-The preload attribute can be found with the 'none' value on 17.3% of desktop videos 15.4% of mobile videos.
-The 'auto' value is used on 15.3% of desktop videos 13.6% of mobile videos.
-The 'metadata' value is used on 7.5%% of desktop videos 9.2% of mobile videos.
-The prealod attribute is empty on 1.6% of both desktop and mobile videos.
-The value preload attribute has a value 'TRUE' on respectively 0.4% and 0.3% of desktop and mobile videos.
-Lastly, the preload attribute has a value of 'preload', yes', 'undefined' or 'FALSE' on 0.1% of both desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1090171830&format=interactive", sheets_gid="1420607407", sql_file="video_preload_values.sql"
+  description="A column chart showing the `preload` attribute is not used on 57.6% of desktop videos and 59.5% of mobile videos.
+The `preload` attribute can be found with the `none` value on 17.3% of desktop videos 15.4% of mobile videos.
+The `auto` value is used on 15.3% of desktop videos 13.6% of mobile videos.
+The `metadata` value is used on 7.5%% of desktop videos 9.2% of mobile videos.
+The `preload` attribute is empty on 1.6% of both desktop and mobile videos.
+The value `preload` attribute has a value `TRUE` on respectively 0.4% and 0.3% of desktop and mobile videos.
+Lastly, the `preload` attribute has a value of `preload`, `yes`, `undefined` or `FALSE` on 0.1% of both desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1090171830&format=interactive", sheets_gid="1420607407", sql_file="video_preload_values.sql"